shobhit1893/Autonomous-Vehicle---Advance-Lane-Findings/WRITEUP.md

 I have implemented sliding window approach in the Step 7 of 'P4.ipynb'.
 This detects the lane pixles by stacking windows above and calculating non zero pixels.

-When I have sufficient number of frames, I started looking only near to the older lanes.
+When I have sufficient number of frames, There is a function to look at average of old frames.
+I prefer to use sliding window as it is giving better result.
 Code of this is implemented in Step 8 of 'P4.ipynb'.

 I used np.polyfit to calculate coeffiecnts and then Ay^2 + by + C to generate the curve.

 Below are the visual result of sliding window and lane_line_in_margin.